Prerequisites

 3. Maven, or use the project Maven wrapper mvnw (version 3.8)

-Next are instructions to setup the developper environment on Mac OS and Ubuntu.
-Both have instructions to install Mysql 8 that can be skipped but it is highly recommanded to work with a production like environment and persistent data.
+Next are instructions to setup the developer environment on Mac OS and Ubuntu.
+Both have instructions to install Mysql 8 that can be skipped but it is highly recommended to work with a production like environment and persistent data.
 Note that 8 is the only version tested at the moment.

 Skip to the build section if you already have everything setup!